dewyman/TALON-paper-2019/compare_to_FLAIR/ONT_K562/README.md

-# Running FLAIR on K562 Oxford Nanopore data
+i# Running FLAIR on K562 PacBio data

 FLAIR was cloned from https://github.com/BrooksLabUCSC/flair on 8/5/2019.